- Fee assured

 Mr. Jabbar is on the GMC Specialist Register and has an active, internationally recognised NHS practice.
 He is a current member of the British Limb Reconstruction Society.

 He sees private patients at Great Ormond Street Hospital (Complex Paediatrics) The Portland Hospital (Paediatrics and Womens) and The Wellington Hospital (Adults).
-Mr. Jabbar has access to a number of local and international multi-disciplinary teams to ensure that patients receive the most expert care possible.

 Areas of interest